2009 Pacific typhoon season: Typhoon Mirinae (Santi)

 JMA upgraded a Tropical Depression to Tropical Storm Mirinae on October 27, and it rapidly strengthened to a Typhoon, to a peak of 105-110 mph.
 It did not strengthen much further, due to wind shear and its fast movement.
 PAGASA allocated the name Santi to the system the next day, as the storm had entered their area of responsibility.
 Then Mirinae crossed the Philippines, causing it to rapidly deorganize and was downgraded from a Category 2 Typhoon, to a tropical storm in one advisory.
 It then crossed into the South China Sea, and slowly, but steadily strengthened until it was very close to Vietnam.
 Where it intensified to a Typhoon again.
 It made landfall and rapidly weakened.

-A meteorological station in Tuy Hoà (Phú Yên) recorded wind gusts of 33 m/s and an air pressure value of 989.5 hPa.
+A meteorological station in Tuy Hoà (Phú Yên) recorded wind gusts of 33 m/s and the lowest sea-level pressure of 989.5 hPa.
 The typhoon combined with cold air, caused heavy rainfall over a wide area in several provinces in Central Vietnam and the Central Highlands.

 Mirinae's main effect in the Philippines is the strong winds it brings.
 From the night of October 30 until the next day, Southern Luzon, including Metro Manila, experienced lashing winds from the typhoon, where in Manila, minimal tropical storm force winds were at 39 m/h with gusts of 56 m/h at 6 a.m. local time, thus downing trees and made significant damage to several infrastructures.
 During Mirinae's passage in the Philippines, rainfall amounts from the typhoon were less than six inches recorded.
 Casualties from Mirinae both in the Philippines and Vietnam reached 162, with cost of damage amounting to $295 million (2009 USD).